In order to be accelerated by the Ethos-U NPU the network operators must be quantised to either 8-bit (unsigned or signed) or 16-bit (signed).

 The tool has limited functionality for compiling a TOSA neural network (EXPERIMENTAL).

-Vela runs on the Linux and Microsoft Windows 10 operating systems, see note in Installation section below.
+Vela runs on Linux and Microsoft Windows 10 operating systems.

 The following should be installed prior to the installation of Vela: